Pirates vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- Over the past 10 games, the Pirates have been favored just once and won that contest.
+- Over the past 10 games, the Pirates have been favored twice and split those games 1-1.

 - In their last 10 games with a total, the Pirates and their opponents have combined to hit the over five times.

-- Over their last 10 games, the Pirates are 5-3-0 against the spread.
+- The Pirates have won four of their last eight games against the spread.

 Read More About This Game